 - Focus on a better process or a better outcome.
 Ideally you can improve both, but maybe you can only influence the process and not the outcome.
 If that’s the case, it can still have a significant impact on organisational commitment.

 - Make the effort to understand your employees’ expectations.
 Ambitions, objectives and job responsibilities can vary significantly between different people, which is why it’s important to set up time on a one-to-one basis.

-- Continuously monitor employee satisfaction, share those results and work with the people involved to come up with better solutions that will help prevent a disconnect between experience and expectation in future.
+- Continuously monitor employee satisfaction.
+Share employee satisfaction results with the people involved, and collaborate on better solutions.
+That should help prevent a disconnect between experience and expectation in future.

 6. Conflict of Values

-The idea of cultural fit isn’t about working with people who like the same music or sports teams as you, it’s about asking how well does this person align with the organisation’s values?
-A disconnect between someone’s personal values and the values of the company can create a conflict which eventually leads to employee burnout.
+The idea of cultural fit isn’t about working with people who like the same music or sports teams as you.
+It’s about asking: how well does this person align with the organisation’s values?
+A disconnect between personal values and company values can create conflict, and conflict typically leads to employee burnout.

-People can also be caught between conflicting values of the organisation, for example a lofty mission statement that is in no way connected with the way a company does business.
+People can also get caught between conflicting company values.
+For example: a lofty mission statement that is in no way connected with the way a company actually does business.

 You might not be able to redefine your company’s values, but you can live them: